-When the Enable for this DSN check box is selected (UseOnlySSPI is set to 1 in the DSN entry in the registry), the setting applies to the DSN only, and the driver handles Kerberos authentication in the DSN connection by using the SSPI plugin instead of MIT Kerberos by default.

-When the Enable for DSN-less connections check box is selected (UseOnlySSPI is set to 1 in the driver configuration section in the registry), the setting applies to DSN-less connections only, and the driver handles Kerberos authentication in DSN-less connections by using the SSPI plugin instead of MIT Kerberos by default.
+- Enable For This DSN (1 in the DSN entry in the registry): The driver handles Kerberos authentication in the DSN connection by using the SSPI plugin instead of MIT Kerberos by default. - Enable For DSN-less Connections (1 in the driver configuration section of the registry): The driver handles Kerberos authentication in DSN-less connections by using the SSPI plugin instead of MIT Kerberos by default.